eNMS-automation/eNMS/docs/source/base/installation.md

 4. Controlling which column/field properties are visible in the tables for device and link inventory, configuration, pools, as well as the service, results, and task browsers

-properties.json custom device addition example:

-- Keys under `{"custom": { "device": {` name the custom attribute being added.

-  - Keys/Value pairs under the newly added custom device attribute device_status.

-    - "pretty_name":"Default Username", *device attribute name to be displayed in UI*
-    - "type":"string", *data type of attribute*
-    - "default":"None", *default value of attribute*
-    - "private": true *optional - is attribute hidden from user*
-    - "configuration": true *optional* - creates a custom
-      \'Inventory/Configurations\' attribute
-    - "log_change": false *optional* - disables logging when a changes is made to attribute
-    - "form": false *optional* - disables option to edit attribute in Device User Interface
-    - "migrate": false *optional* - choose if attribute should be considered for migration
-    - "serialize": false *optional* - whether it is passed to the front-end when the object itself is
-    - "merge_update": false *optional* - *only for JSON property* - whether the
-      JSON value is overriden or updated when setting a new value from the REST API.

-- Keys under `"tables" : { "device" : [ {  & "tables" : { "configuration" : [ {`
-  Details which attributes to display in these table, add custom attributes here

-  - Keys/Value pairs for tables

-    - "data":"device_status", *attribute created in custom device above*
-    - "title":"Device Status", *name to display in table*
-    - "search":"text", *search type*
-    - "width":"80%", *optional - text alignment, other example
-      "width":"130px",*
-    - "visible":false, *default display option*
-    - "orderable": false *allow user to order by this attribute*

-    - Values under `"filtering" : { "device" : [`
-      Details which attributes to use for filtering.
-The user will need to add any custom device attributes name to this list for filtering
+5. Pull-down choices for `Category`, `Model`, `Operating System`, and `Vendor`.

+For examples, please see [Custom Properties](../advanced/customization/#custom-properties) for more information

 ### `rbac.json`

-The `setup/rbac.json` file allows configuration of which user roles have access to each of the controls in the UI, which user roles have access to each of the REST API endpoints.
+The `setup/rbac.json` file allows configuration of which user roles have access to each of the controls in the UI, as well as which user roles have access to each of the REST API endpoints.

 ### `settings.json`

 The `setup/settings.json` file includes the following public variables which are also modifiable from the administration panel.
 Changing settings from the administration panel will cause settings.json to be rewritten if `Write changes back to settings.json file` is selected.

 #### `app` section